Florida Layoffs — August 2007

 Largest Layoffs

-The most significant filing came from First NLC Financial Services at its Boca Raton facility, reporting 154 affected workers.
+The largest notice was filed by First NLC Financial Services at its Boca Raton facility, reporting 154 affected workers.
 Titan America followed with 95 workers.

 Trend & Outlook